jamesrgregg/1947-explore/README.md

  - Supports container scanning / Docker image scans like Clair / Snyk
  - Report does include License Analysis

-Note: Need to check if Linux Foundation has the license to support integration via plugin.

 Per the explore with Linux Foundation, most of the projects are already registered in Nexus IQ since it's part of the Java jobs in global-jjb.
-Only a subset (3) of the projects are actively utilizing Nexus IQ.
+Only a subset (3) of the projects are actively utilizing Nexus IQ, none of which are Go based projects.

 Recommendation:
  - Continue explore (deep dive) and assess ease of integration with Nexus IQ offering.
  - Requires consideration of extra burden on developers to maintain both go.sum and go.mod files within each repo.
  - Additional investigation required to understand full service offering by the Linux Foundation
  - Assumes integration via Jenkins Plugin is included in the service offering

-For Hanoi scope of work, **_Jog_** should be possible to complete by November timeframe.
-As a stretch goal, proposal is to continue explore of achieving integration with Nexus IQ if community agrees and Linux Foundation offering is deemed stable following deeper dive, and the community agrees to the additional _heavy lift_ that would be required to suport use of go.sum + go.mod within each repo.

 As per discussion in DevOps WG, the decision was made to discontinue the continued explore of Nexus IQ given that the project does not commit the go.sum file to the repos for multiple reasons.